 Gradepoint averages on RTS transcripts will be determined on the basis of work done only at Reformed Theological Seminary.

 The maximum allowable transfer of credits is as follows:

-- For M.A.M.
-F.T.C. and M.A.C., normally few transfer credits are allowed due to the unique nature of these degrees.
+- For MAC, normally few transfer credits are allowed due to the unique nature of these degrees.

 Advanced Standing is distinct from transfer of credits and refers to decisions about a student’s competence when no accredited-graduate transcripts are presented.
 Advanced standing with credit reduces the number of hours required for the degree.
 Advanced standing without credit exempts a student from some courses but does not reduce the total number of credits required for a degree.
 RTS recognizes three main types of advanced standing with credit.

 Advanced standing with credit may be given on the basis of oral or written assessment.
 The maximum of advanced standing for an MA student is 10 hours, and the maximum for an MDiv student is 12 hours.
 These maximums include a combination of both advanced standing with and without credit.